plombard/SubversionRiver/README.md

 ### Data indexed ###
 For the moment the river indexes only a few metadatas from svn, mainly the file content (I wrote it for full-text searches) :
 **path**, **name**, **author**, **repository**, **revision**, **date**, **size**, **message** and **content**.
+Please be aware that the mapping did change from the previous version, as the indexing of revisions is now preferred to the indexing of single documents.

 ## Credits ##